 Due to/Due from accounting allows you to track funds owed between companies.
 Billing and Payable transactions are created from one company to another.
 This article describes how to best record Inter-company Due to/Due from so the transactions can be identified for elimination in a consolidation.

-- Setup each company as a GL Variable
+- Set up each company as a Ledger.

 - For Billing transactions:

 - Select the company you are billing as the account.